-As enterprises move more of their workloads into the cloud, it’s clear that there’s a greater need for more secure network management, because the security plane has been significantly expanded.
+As enterprises move more of their workloads into the cloud, it’s clear that there could be a greater need for more secure network management and the best secure vpn because the security plane has been significantly expanded.
 When you add in IoT and the multiplication of endpoints, security must be the priority for the adoption of any new network technology.

-In addition, SD-WAN offers centralized visibility and troubleshooting, which allows any problem to be quickly identified and addressed.
+SD-WAN also offers centralized visibility and troubleshooting, which allows any problem to be quickly identified and addressed.

 If you’d like to talk more about SD-WAN and security and how you can protect your network, contact us at Wanify.
 We’ll help you select the right SD-WAN solution for your current business needs and future goals.